 Furthermore, measurement logging is differentiated based on UE states in idle mode i.e. camped normally, any cell selection or camped on any cell.
 The UE shall perform measurement logging in "camped normally" state and "any cell selection" state.
 In "camped on any cell" state the UE is not required to perform MDT measurement logging (including time and location information).

 For Logged MDT, the configuration will always be done in cells of the same RAT type.
 However, measurements included in the logged MDT report comprises of measurements from the same RAT type (serving cell measurements, intra-frequency and inter-frequency neighbor cell measurements) and different RAT types (inter-RAT neighbor cell measurements).
+Measurements included in the logged MDT report can also include measurements from early measurement (measurement results related to early measurement frequencies) if configured.

 Logging of MBSFN measurements is only applicable to E-UTRA.